kammitama5/kammitama5.github.io/_posts/2018-1-19-Friday-January-19th.md

   CRUD applications, regardless of the company (Yup, that includes you; Big Fives).
   The correctness and debugging applications and type theory are really fascinating, and I'd beat myself over the head if I didn't spend the time (now that I have it) to study some of that stuff.
-Some people never get to, and I have a window of opportunity (I think?).
+Some people never get to, and I have a window of opportunity (I think?), based on my current direction.
+Plus, I'd probably continue to meet some incredible people along the way.
 - I've spoken to experienced developers lately, who are increasingly dissatisfied with the quality of work that is being put out.
 Yes, a lot of people are becoming developers, and that's OK, but we should still aim for maintainable code, right?